Gray Land Clear Brush Clearing

 Selective Preservation

-Brush clearing doesn't have to mean clearing everything.
+Brush clearing in Jones County doesn't have to mean vegetation clearing of everything.
 Established trees, wildlife habitat edges, and specific vegetation can be preserved while surrounding brush is removed.
 Selective clearing is more time-intensive but produces a clean, usable property without sacrificing existing tree value.

 Matched to Vegetation Type